 |Wrong: doctor’s degree or doctorate degree|

 dorm: preferred term is residence hall

-email: lowercase the letter “e” when writing the word email; when listing an email address, use lowercase and do not use quotation marks.
+email: lowercase the letter “e” when writing the word email and write as one word; when listing an email address, use lowercase and do not use quotation marks.

 |Right: email firstname.lastname@example.org